Things to Know Before Going on a Medical Elective

-1. Living in a house of international students
+1. You will live in a house with other international students

 When you’re working in an intense environment, living with likeminded and supportive people is a necessity that’s often overlooked.
 Being able to unwind at the end of a long day in a comfortable space among your peers is one of the most valuable aspects of a Work the World placement.